 Store & Reheat

 - Storage.
-Refrigerate leftover chicken parmesan covered in an airtight container for up to 3 days.
+Store leftover chicken parm in an airtight container refrigerated for up to 3 days.

 Easy Chicken Parmesan Recipe